GoSimpleLLC/nbvcxz/README.md

 ![alt text](http://imgur.com/ZpSU4Hs.png)

 ### Library
-Nbvcxz can also be used as a library for password validation in java back-ends.
+`nbvcxz` can also be used as a library for password validation in java back-ends.
 Below is a full example of the pieces you'd need to implement within your own application.
 ##### Configure and create object